oasis-tcs/sarif-spec/sarif-2.2/prose/share/sarif-v2.2-draft.md

 When referencing this specification, the following citation format should be used:

-**\[SARIF-v2.1.0-Errata01\]**
+**\[SARIF-v2.2.0\]**

-*Static Analysis Results Interchange Format (SARIF) Version 2.1.0 Plus Errata 01*.
-Edited by Michael C. Fanning and Laurence J. Golding.
-12 July 2023.
-OASIS Standard incorporating Approved Errata. <https://docs.oasis-open.org/sarif/sarif/v2.1.0/errata01/os/sarif-v2.1.0-errata01-os-complete.html>.
-Latest stage: <https://docs.oasis-open.org/sarif/sarif/v2.1.0/sarif-v2.1.0.html>.
+_Static Analysis Results Interchange Format (SARIF) Version 2.2.0_.
+Edited by Michael C. Fanning and Stefan Hagen.
+08 August 2024.
+Committees Specification Draft. <https://docs.oasis-open.org/sarif/sarif/v2.2.0/csd01/sarif-v2.2.0-csd01.html> Latest stage: <https://docs.oasis-open.org/sarif/sarif/v2.2.0/sarif-v2.2.0.html>.

 Notices

-Copyright © OASIS Open 2023.
+Copyright © OASIS Open 2024.
 All Rights Reserved.

 All capitalized terms in the following text have the meanings assigned to them in the OASIS Intellectual Property Rights Policy (the "OASIS IPR Policy").
 The full [Policy](https://www.oasis-open.org/policies-guidelines/ipr/) may be found at the OASIS website.